 - the strategic basis for the local content of the planning scheme, such as local policies and the choice of zones and overlays

-The MSS is dynamic.
-It’s reviewed and added to periodically to make sure it responds to the changing needs of the community.
+The MPS is dynamic.
+It’s reviewed and updated periodically to make sure it responds to the changing needs of the community.

-A local planning policy is a policy outlining how the authority will implement the strategies in the MSS.
+A local planning policy outlines how the authority will implement the strategic directions in the MPS and how state policies will be implemented at a local level.

-A local planning policy states what the responsible authority will do in specific circumstances, or the responsible authority's expectation of what should happen.
-It gives a responsible authority an opportunity to state its view of a planning issue and its intentions for an area.
-A local policy provides guidance to decision making on a day to day basis, which is not always achievable in the Victoria Planning Provision (VPP) zones and overlays.
-It can also help the community understand how a proposal will be considered and what will influence decision making.
+A local planning policy states what the council will do in relation to a specific planning matter, or the council's expectation of what should happen.
+A local policy provides guidance for day to day decision making and helps the community understand how a proposal will be considered.

-Local policies must be taken into account when preparing amendments to the planning scheme or making decisions under the scheme.
-The responsible authority must decide whether the proposal will produce desirable outcomes.
+State, regional and local planning policy must be taken into account when preparing amendments to the planning scheme or making decisions under the scheme.

 All land in Victoria has a zone.
 Zones specify particular purposes for land, such as business, industrial or residential.
 They show what the land can be used for, and include controls relating to buildings and works and subdivision.

 Standard zones for statewide application are included in the VPP and are used in all schemes as required.
-The first purpose of each zone is to implement the SPPF and LPPF, including the MSS and local policies.
+The first purpose of each zone is to implement the MPS and PPF.

-Each planning scheme only includes the zones required to implement its strategy.
-Responsible authorities can’t vary zones or introduce local zones; new zones can only be created with an amendment to the VPP.
-Some zones have schedules for local circumstances.
+Each planning scheme only includes the zones required to implement its local strategic directions.
+Councils can’t vary zones or introduce their own local zones.
+New zones can only be introduced by the Minister for Planning with an amendment to the VPP.
+Some zones have schedules that allow for local content to be included.

 A site or area can have overlay requirements in addition to the zone requirements.
 Generally, overlays apply to a single issue or a related set of issues (such as heritage, environmental concern or flooding).
 Where more than one issue applies to land, multiple overlays can be used.

 Standard overlays for statewide application are included in the VPP.
-Each planning scheme only includes the overlays required to implement strategy.
+Each planning scheme only includes the overlays required to implement the municipality's local strategic directions..

 Many overlays have schedules to specify local objectives and requirements.